 I’d like to help, but not necessarily with animal care

 Then we’re looking for you!
-We need volunteers for many other aspects of the SPCA’s operation, including fund raising, writing for our newsletter, adoption follow-ups, and many others.
+We need volunteers for many other aspects of the SPCA’s operation, including fundraising and events.
 How about becoming a board member?
-Drop us a line and let us know what interests you.
+Contact us know what interests you.

 Do you euthanize animals when they’ve been too long at the Shelter?

 No. We do not euthanize any animals except in cases of severe aggression or medical reasons.
 We believe every companion animal deserves a loving home and that the right owners are out there somewhere.
 Until then, the animals are our ‘guests’.